 These guys were always my favourite Vampires growing up as they were total monsters.

 They had rotting, green faces, they never spoke, only roared and they ripped people apart.
 They were virtually indestructable too.
 They were more like the Terminator, the way they’d just smash their way through anything and couldn’t be slowed down by bullets, swords, even rocket launchers!

 Only the most powerful magic’s could harm or destroy them.
 They could be stopped by putting a piece of yellow paper with a spell written on it on their foreheads.
 This would not kill them however but simply freeze them.
 If you took the paper off they would wake up again instantly.
-This leads to a rather funny moment in the first film where a character places the paper on a Vampires head as it is about to strike him only to give out a deep sigh of relief which blows the paper off the Vampire’s head and wakes it up again!
+This leads to a rather funny moment in the first film where a character places the paper on a Vampires head as it is about to strike him only to give out a deep sigh of relief which blows the paper off the Vampire’s head!

 The fights in the Mr Vampire movies were always spectacular.
 Lam Ching Ying was after all a student of Bruce Lee himself.